f08921039/Explosion-Hashing/README.md

     Variable-length key/value: Remove -DDHT_INTEGER from CFLAGS in the Makefile.

-    Build Process: Compiles src/*.c into obj/, bundles them into lib/libexplosion_hashing.a, and links the test/ source to generate executables in the current directory.
+    Build Process: compile src/*.c into obj/ -> bundle .o into lib/libexplosion_hashing.a -> links .a to test/*.c -> generate exe.

 🚀 Execution (Running the App)